 How we need to think

 We have (need) a different way of thinking about services, a service logic, so to say.
 Not least i) the roles of firms, customers and resources, ii) value, and iii) measurement of success (see Figure 1) are different.

 Instead of value-in-exchange, we think in terms of value-in-use.
 Take a hairdresser.
 It is in the use of that service by a customer that value is created.
 As such, there is no value created, or baked in, by the hairdresser when they designed and implemented their service.
 Further, the hairdresser and customer can be seen as the co-creator (or co-producer) of value as they interact to discuss the type of service to be provided.
-Success of the firm is measured both financially, but also by growth in customers and number of repeat customers.
+The success of the firm is measured both financially, but also by growth in customers and the number of repeat customers.

 The need to think of value-in-use (and sometimes in-context), co-value generation and how we measure success drive us to think of innovation in services differently.

 Think of the self-service checkout in your supermarket.
 The one where you scan the items yourself and swipe your card to pay.
 It is perhaps clearer in this example that there is no value-in-exchange.
 Creating the self-service checkout service and having it sit there generates no value for the supermarket.
 In fact, it has costs in terms of equipment (and perhaps some cost savings in the pre-emptive reduction of staff).
 It only offers the customer a possibility to generate value, if they use it.
 But, if no-one uses the self-service checkouts, then queues get bigger at the remaining manual checkouts, customer experience deteriorates and the store loses customers.

 If the customer uses the offered service, then value is potentially generated.
 As a customer, we probably get through the checkout quicker.
 The store owner generates financial value through reduced staffing costs, and potentially reputation for quick service.
 This is value-in-use.